kevinLB/react-olark/README.md

 # react-olark-plugin

 React component to render an Olark chatbox on your page.
 This is based on the work completed by [jgnewman](https://github.com/jgnewman/react-olark).
-This component adds additional functionality that allows configuration for box configuration by Olark e.g. ```olark.configure('box.inline', true);```.
+This component adds additional functionality that allows configuration for if the box is inline or not.
+This is set in the env.js file.

 ## How it works